Alloy Orchestra

+After performing for over 30 years, Alloy Orchestra disbanded in 2021.
+Miller and Donahue continue the tradition of performing live music to silent films as members of the Anvil Orchestra.

 History

 After the premiere show in 1985, on December 31, 1991, Winokur and Sampson accepted a show for Boston's First Night, to perform music on a large scale junk sculpture in the Boston Common.
 The two organizers invited percussionists Michael Evans and Terry Donahue to join them.
 Next, in the summer of 1992, Sampson and Winokur were invited to contribute a new score for Metropolis at the Coolidge Corner Theatre.
 Then the two brought percussionist Terry Donahue into the group before the first performance.
 Since that time Alloy devoted themselves to composing and performing new music for silent films.
 The Alloy Orchestra developed an extensive repertoire of music and sounds that it performed during the projection of silent films.
 Its three musicians used an array of found objects and electronics as well as traditional percussion, wind and keyboard instruments.
 In addition to publishing scores for silent film releases, the group also recorded a number of CDs of their film music.
 The first was New Music for Silent Films through Accurate Records.
 It was followed in 1995 by the album Lonesome, which appeared through BIB Records.
 The collection Silents from 1997 brought together the contemporary scores for the films Plain Crazy, The Lost World, Nosferatu, Metropolis, and The Unknown.
 Slapstick Masters, music for four short silent comedies, was then released on Accurate Records.
 The Last Command, Underworld, and finally The Complete Score for Metropolis were self-released.